fiolj/sparta/docs/source/fix_dt_reset.rst

 timestep can be output by the :ref:`stats_style<stats-style>` command.
 Or it can be used to overwrite the current global timestep for a variable time simulation.
-See this :ref:`section<howto-custom-perparticl-pergrid,-persurf>` of the manual for more information on variable timestep simulations.
+See this :ref:`section<howto-617-custom-perparticl-pergrid,>` of the manual for more information on variable timestep simulations.

 The *Nfreq* argument specifies how often the global timestep is calculated.